-Applying to medical schools is often a stressful time in a would-be doctor's life.
+Having a great medical school application is often a stressful and worrisome in a would-be doctor’s life.
 After all, it can feel like your whole future hangs in the balance, and as though you have no control over the outcome.
 The good news is that you do have some control over the results until you submit your final documents.

 Keep Up with Grades and MCAT Scores

 Pre-med students know that grades and MCAT scores are vital pieces of information when medical schools decide who to admit.
 However, it’s important to remember that grades and scores typically aren’t what get people accepted, though they may be the reason someone gets denied.
 In other words, it’s a floor to clear, not a ceiling to hit.

 A Well-Written Personal Statement

 One part of your medical school application that you should spend some extra time on is your personal statement.
 You can make a lasting, and perhaps, a most memorable impression with a well written, genuine personal statement.
 Your personal statement can speak to things that test scores and transcripts can not.
 You’re giving the admissions committee the chance to read more about what makes you tick, what makes you, you.
 Having a well written, authentic personal statement can set you apart, giving your overall application an edge.
 Make sure you devote enough time while providing plenty of thought as to what you include in your personal statement.
 Also, know what your favorite schools look for, and understand what you’re looking for in a school to help you be successful.